DavAug/chi/docs/source/problems.rst

 Inverse problems in erlotinib_ heavily rely on the inference package pints_.

-The :class:`InverseProblem` allows you to easily convert a :class:`Pharmacodynamic` into an inverse problem.
-These inverse problems can be used in conjuntion with pints_ log-likelihoods to create a versatile range of error models.
+An :class:`InverseProblem` allows you to easily convert a :class:`PharmacokineticModel`, :class:`PharmacodynamicModel`, or :class:`PKPDModel`

-For sampling or optimisition pints_ also allows to covert these log-likeilhoods into log-posteriors by providing a number of different log-priors.
+into an inverse problem.
+Such an inverse problem can be used in conjuntion with pints_ to infer the model parameters of the PK, PD or PKPD model.

 .. autoclass:: InverseProblem